General Rules – Important (please read):

 • The Description and title of the Picture 20%

-8. Deadlines and late submissions: Please submit (upload) your picture by 07/25/2025 with your name, church name, Grade, and picture description and title using the link provided on the Mahragan website.
+8. Deadlines and late submissions: Please submit (upload) your picture by 07/25/2026 with the picture description and title using your Mahragan portal account.
 No late submissions will be allowed.

 Advanced Competitions: Research